 Every customer is always looking for ways to save while they buy.
 One of the easiest and most practical ways to save is through coupons.
 In the recent past, coupon redemption has been a key saving strategy both online and offline.
-Therefore, there is no doubt that the trend will persist in 2019.
-As a smart couponer, you need to know how you can leverage the discount offers in 2019.
-You need a priority list, and here are the best practices that you need to feature in the list:
+Therefore, there is no doubt that the trend will persist this year.
+As a smart couponer, you need to know how you can leverage the discount offers this year.
+You need a priority list, and here are the best practices that you need to follow to redeem your coupons:

 Befriending Coupon Sites

 It goes without saying that the best deals are on coupon sites.
 They are there to provide you with the most recent discount offers purposely.
-CouponCause.com is a popular site that you need to befriend to find the latest deals.
+There is a number of popular sites available to find the latest deals.
 The easiest way to do it is to sign up for a user account and to set customized alerts.
 You can also download their mobile version to conveniently set up coupon alerts.

 At times, you may be having coupons that you do not need.
 There are other couponers out there in the same situation.
 What if you trade your coupons?
 This is what coupon trading is all about.
 It’s a practice that protects you from wasting your coupons.